gardehal/embedded-systems/projects/dumb-door/dumb-door.md

   - Use screw attachment for NEMA-17, not custom base and brackets
   - Open for use of ultrasonic/light range sensor/magnet to detect door opening
   - Better 3-battery case (slightly longer in case/new stacked)
   - Guide/sub-parts to make gears
+  - Improve brain-lid and how it attaches, improve holes for wires/USB

 ## Circuit Diagram